Striders History 1982-1993 by Roger Stevenson (founder member and club archivist)

 • Archivist – Roger Stevenson

-• Birley – Sue & Mick Bragger
+• Birley – Sue and Mick Bragger

 • Norton – Christine Hall

-• Norton ( juniors ) John Wilkinson
+• Norton (juniors) – John Wilkinson

 • Pinegrove – Keith Hale

-• Queens Tower ( Thurs ) George Appleby
+• Queens Tower (Thursday) – George Appleby

-• Hillsborough ( Frid ) John Crossland
+• Hillsborough (Friday) – John Crossland

-• Hillsborough ( Sun ) Barry Wiles and Rod Clark for his commitment to Junior Striders
+• Hillsborough (Sunday) – Barry Wiles and Rod Clark for his commitment to Junior Striders

 February 1993

-One of many variations over the years, with this new route starting and finishing at the Sheffield United ground on Bramall Lane, going out to Totley at it’s furthest point.
+• Full-page spread showing the new route of the 1993 Sheffield Marathon.
+One of many variations over the years, with this new route starting and finishing at the Sheffield United ground on Bramall Lane, going out to Totley at its furthest point!

 March 1993

-• News of Striders visiting our twin club in Bochum in what is the 8th year of the partnership.
+• News of Striders visiting our twin club in Bochum in what is the 8th year of the partnership

 April 1993

-• A report on the attendance of Junior Striders in February at the Sheffield Ice Sports Centre on Queens Road in Sheffield.
+• A report on the attendance of Junior Striders in February at the Sheffield Ice Sports Centre on Queens Road in Sheffield

-• Still a small intake of Juniors into the club.
+• Still a small intake of Juniors into the club

 May 1993

-• Mike Ingham, Striders News Editor, gives notice of his resignation.
+• Mike Ingham, Striders News Editor, gives notice of his resignation

-• A report on Striders running in the National Cross Country Champs at Parliament Hill Fields, London, in a field of 2156 runners.
+• A report on Striders running in the National Cross Country Champs at Parliament Hill Fields, London, in a field of 2156 runners

-• Striders take out a 6 month membership at the Northern General Sports Injury Clinic
+• Striders take out a 6-month membership at the Northern General Sports Injury Clinic

-June & July 1993
+June and July 1993

-• June & July editions for 93 not produced – This was a result of editorial resignation and difficulty in finding a replacement !
+• June & July editions for 93 not produced – this was a result of editorial resignation and difficulty in finding a replacement!

 August 1993

-• Doug Thomson takes on the role of Editor on a temporary basis.
+• Doug Thomson takes on the role of Editor on a temporary basis

 September 1993

-• Still publication problems, this edition without it’s usual front cover and just 8 pages.
+• Still publication problems, this edition without its usual front cover and just 8 pages

-• Sad news that Queens Tower on Park Grange Road has closed and no longer available for club training runs.
+• Sad news that Queens Tower on Park Grange Road has closed and no longer available for club training runs

-• A thank you letter produced from Norwich Union, sponsors of the 1993 Sheffield Marathon recognising the help from the club in manning a drinks station.
+• A thank you letter produced from Norwich Union, sponsors of the 1993 Sheffield Marathon, recognising the help from the club in manning a drinks station

 October 1993

-• Sheffield Works and Social Club on East Bank Road being used as a replacement venue for Queens Tower on a trial basis.
+• Sheffield Works and Social Club on East Bank Road being used as a replacement venue for Queens Tower on a trial basis

-• Strider Mary Picksley recorded as 1st Lady Vet in a time of 1-27-08 in the July Prince of Wales Half Marathon starting and finishing at Herringthorpe Stadium in Rotherham.
+• Strider Mary Picksley recorded as 1st Lady Vet in a time of 1:27:08 in the July Prince of Wales Half Marathon starting and finishing at Herringthorpe Stadium in Rotherham

 November 1993

-• Sheffield Works on East Bank Road now the official replacement for Queens Tower.
+• Sheffield Works on East Bank Road now the official replacement for Queens Tower

-• Striders donated £58 towards the staging of the 1993 Special Olympics in Sheffield.
+• Striders donated £58 towards the staging of the 1993 Special Olympics in Sheffield

+• A report on a very successful visit to our twin club in Bochum, Germany.
 51 Striders attended with friendships renewed and made.
 Races were entered with 3 distances on offer.
+An invitation was accepted by our German friends to come to Sheffield in August 1994.

 December 1993

-• A new editor for Striders News announced.
-Dave Beech will take over in January
+• A new editor for Striders News announced: Dave Beech will take over in January

-• Positive comments re the use of the Sheffield Works Department as a training venue.
+• Positive comments re the use of the Sheffield Works Department as a training venue

-• Strider Andy Oxley asks for anyone interested in playing 5 a side soccer at the SWD Sports Club to contact him.
+• Strider Andy Oxley asks for anyone interested in playing 5-a-side soccer at the SWD Sports Club to contact him

-• Juniors continue to run in Cross Country events.
+• Juniors continue to run in cross country events

 A pause now for reflection and comment

-10 years on and the baby that was has now fully grown !
+10 years on and the baby that was has now fully grown!

-Reading through these pages and your breath is almost taken away by the extent to which the club has developed.
+Reading through these pages your breath is almost taken away by the extent to which the club has developed.

-Although mentioned before, the following words / statements are an indication of a special organisation.
+Although mentioned before, the following words/statements are an indication of a special organisation.

 • Development and foundations

-• Members contributions
+• Members’ contributions

-• Striders kit in it’s many forms
+• Striders kit in its many forms

 • Establishment of training venues